Google PageSpeed Insights for Framer Sites (2026)

 First Input Delay (FID): Evaluates how quickly your site responds to user interactions.
 If you’re using Framer’s interactive components, ensure they load without delays.

 Cumulative Layout Shift (CLS): Tracks how much elements shift unexpectedly as your site loads.
 Poor CLS scores often come from unoptimised Framer animations or images without defined dimensions.
+Learn more in our Core Web Vitals optimization guide for Framer.

 2.3 Field Data vs. Lab Data